comworkio/elastic-indices-lifecycle/README.md

 # Indices lifecycle utility for ElasticSearch

-This project aims to provide a docker image that handle the rotation of elastic indice for you.
+This project aims to provide a docker image that handle the rollup of elastic indices for you, in a cloud native or gitops way.
 ## Git repository

 * main repo: https://gitlab.comwork.io/oss/elastic-indices-lifecycle